Related Reading

 Eating healthy

-Adopt a heart-healthy diet.
-Your healthcare provider will give you information on diet changes you may need to make.
-Your provider may recommend that you see a registered dietitian who can guide you about the appropriate portion sizes, total calorie recommendations, and realistic ways to change bad eating habits.
+Your health care provider will give you information on diet changes you may need to make.
+Your provider may recommend that you see a registered dietitian for help with diet changes.
 Changes may include:

 • Eating less salt (sodium).
 This is especially important if you also have high blood pressure.
 Don’t add salt to your food at the table.
 Season foods with herbs instead of salt when you cook.

-• Eating lean proteins, such as fish, poultry, beans, legumes (beans and lentils), and peas.
-Eat fish, and poultry without the skin.
+• Eating lean proteins, such as fish, poultry, beans, and peas.
+Eat fish and poultry without the skin.

-• Limiting how many canned, dried, packaged, and fast foods, sweets and processed foods, like chips, cookies, and baked goods, that you eat
+• Limiting how many sweets and processed foods that you eat, like chips, cookies, and baked goods.

 Getting exercise

 Regular exercise is a good way to help your body control cholesterol.
-Regular exercise can help in many ways.
+Regular exercise can help in many ways, including:

-• Give more oxygen to your muscles and tissues
+• Giving more oxygen to your muscles and tissues.

-Your healthcare provider may recommend that you get more physical activity if you haven't been active.
+Your health care provider may recommend that you get more physical activity if you haven't been active.
 Experts recommend at least 2 ½ hours of moderate intensity exercise each week for substantial health benefits.
-Your provider may recommend that you get moderate to vigorous physical activity for at least 40 minutes each day.
-You should do this for at least 3 to 4 days each week.
-If you can't do the full 40 minutes, doing moderate to vigorous activity in a shorter amount of time is better for your cholesterol than not doing any.
+You may split up the exercise throughout the week.
+For example, you can do 30 minutes, 5 days a week.
 Start at a level where you feel comfortable.
 Increase your time and pace a little each week.
-A few examples of moderate to vigorous activity are:
+A few examples of moderate to vigorous activity include:

 • Walking at a brisk pace.
 This is about 3 to 4 miles per hour.